• Home

 When a case is selected, its associated information will appear in this window.
 The “Zoom to Feature” button will take you to its location.
 Switching to satellite view (“change basemap” button, above right) along with the notes in “pin location” will help interpret the site.
 The description for each case provides relevant information, along with hyperlinked references to conduct further research.

-To find the cases of interest to you, use the search or filter tools.
-The search bar will return results across all fields, while the filter is useful for finding a particular type of activity.
-Each case is tagged with categories – the first tag determines the display color (see legend), but secondary tags will also return results when using the filter.
+To find cases of interest to you, use the search or filter tools.
+The search bar will return results from case names and descriptions, while the filter is useful for finding a particular type of activity.
+Each case is tagged with at least one category – the first tag determines the display color (see legend), but secondary tags will also return results when using the filter.
 Detailed information about each category is contained in the info buttons in the filter tool.
 Briefly, the main categories into which cases are organized are:

-• Irrigation Technology and Timing – includes information on use of sprinkler and drip systems, deficit irrigation, and ways to adjust timing of water delivery.
+• Irrigation Technology and Timing – use of sprinkler and drip systems, deficit irrigation, and ways to adjust timing of water delivery.

 • Novel Production Systems – focused on agricultural practices that may use water more efficiently than conventional field systems, including greenhouse and indoor production, and integrating aquaculture and plant crops.